-Biden makes a final push for McAuliffe, urging Virginia voters to ‘show up’ against Youngkin — and Trump
+Biden makes a final push for McAuliffe, urging Virginia voters to show up against Youngkin — and Trump

 But with national attention on Virginia just a week before the state conducts the first real electoral test of the Biden presidency, the stage was bigger Tuesday and the stakes were higher.

 Already, national Democratic Party strategists are looking to Virginia as an indicator of the party’s chances in next year’s midterm congressional elections — and of voter attitudes toward Biden.
-After Biden retained strong popularity during his first six months in office, his approval numbers began slipping in August amid a chaotic withdrawal from Afghanistan and a Capitol Hill logjam over his domestic agenda.
+After Biden retained strong popularity during his first six months in office, his approval numbers started slipping in August amid a chaotic withdrawal from Afghanistan and a Capitol Hill logjam over his domestic agenda.

 McAuliffe himself has said that Biden is unpopular.
 He has tried to distance himself from the president in some ways and called on Democrats to set aside their disagreements and push through a bipartisan infrastructure bill.

-As the two men took the state on Tuesday night, that goal remained unfulfilled.
+As the two men took the stage on Tuesday night, that goal remained unfulfilled.
 Given the cheery compliments the two gave each other, though, it would have been difficult to tell.

 Biden, who introduced himself as Jill Biden’s husband, mentioned that he had come to Arlington only because the first lady teaches at Northern Virginia Community College, just a few miles away.